wihbit/la_crime/README.md

 Given a large set of historical data about crimes recorded in Los Angeles, create a machine learning model to best predict whether a crime will be resolved (arrest or other) or remain under investigation.

 ## About the data
-Los Angeles has a large collection of publicly available datasets on https://data.lacity.org/, including two crime datasets collectively spanning the last 14 years, with a little over 3 million records.
+Los Angeles has a large collection of publicly available datasets on https://data.lacity.org/, including two crime datasets collectively spanning 14 years, with a little over 3 million records.
 The data, in the form of a CSV, includes the following information:
 - Report ID
 - Date the crime occurred
 - Time the crime occurred